cacamacho91/execptional-realty/README.md

-Exceptional Realty Group Websire
+Exceptional Realty Group Website
 ---

 # Description

-This is an exmaple site for the intro to fornt end web devleopment course at The Flatiorn School
+This is an example site for the intro to front end web development course at The Flatiron School

 # Contact